Links on Youtube – The ultimate guide to getting the best results

 Many businesses are of the impression that only having a presence on Youtube is enough.
 This is not true.

-There are quite a few ways you can share links on Youtube for advertisement.
+There are quite a few ways adding links to YouTube video for advertisement.
 This includes sharing links in the description box, the comment section and linking within the videos.
-Sharing a link on the video itself can be done by two methods, one from either ‘cards‘ that pop up in the frame of the video, or clickable ‘end screen‘ elements that are overlaid on the video itself.
+Sharing a video link itself can be done by two methods, one from either ‘cards‘ that pop up in the frame of the video, or clickable ‘end screen‘ elements that are overlaid on the video itself.

 Let us explore these methods one by one.

 This is the default channel of any brand on Youtube.
 It contains all basic information regarding the creator, type of content, a small video showing the nature of the content and a banner image.

 The first place you will see the links on a Youtube channel is the bottom right-hand side of the banner image.
 The link you should be posting here should be to your main/ money website or to a well designed landing page.
 Placing it here will invite people to click on it and draw traffic leading to conversion.

 Right beside the link to your main website is a space to link your social media channels such as Facebook, Twitter, Instagram or Linkedin pages.
 This can be done by clicking on the “about” section, click on the “links” icon and filling in the necessary URLs.